ippas/imdik-zekanowski-gts/slurm_singularity_joint_genotyping.md

 *note: first run of each container will require singularity to build a container from scratch and this takes a surprising amount of time*

 ## The workflow above is suitable for a limited amount od samples.
-For more samples we are going to run GenomicDB
+For more samples we are going to run GenomicsDB:

+`srun -p plgrid-testing -N 1 --ntasks-per-node=1 -n 12 -t 01:00:00 --pty /bin/bash -l

+module load plgrid/tools/gatk/4.1.3.0`